openbmc/kcsbridge/README.md

 ## To Build
 To build this package, do the following steps:

-    1. ./bootstrap.sh
+    1. meson build
-    2. ./configure ${CONFIGURE_FLAGS}
-    3. make

-To full clean the repository again run `./bootstrap.sh clean`.
+    2. ninja -C build